TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

 sudo update-alternatives --config x-www-browser
 ```

+`editor` will open the default text editor.
+This is useful for scripting.

+`xdg-open` will open a file with the default graphical utility.

 Problem: How do I find which display manager I am using with systemd?

 Solution: Run this command: